Health Library

 Treatment

-People with the plague need to be treated right away.
+Plague is treated with antibiotics.
+People with plague need to be treated right away.
+Treatment should be given if plague is suspected, even before test results come back.
 If treatment is not received within 24 hours of when the first symptoms occur, the risk for death increases.

 People with pneumonic plague must be kept away from other patients and isolation procedures will be followed in the hospital.
-People who have had contact with anyone infected by pneumonic plague should be watched carefully and given antibiotics as a preventive measure.
+People who have had close contact with anyone infected by pneumonic plague should be given antibiotics as a preventive measure and watched carefully.

 Outlook (Prognosis)

-Without treatment, about 50% of people with bubonic plague die.
+Before antibiotics, 60% of people with plague in the United States died.
+Now that plague can be treated with antibiotics, overall mortality is 11%.
 Almost everyone with septicemic or pneumonic plague dies if not treated right away.
-Treatment reduces the death rate to 50%.

 When to Contact a Medical Professional